 2. Effectuate the mise en place* of all ingredients according the groups established by the list above.
 Mix the first set together in a big bowl and the last set together in another bowl.

-Notice that you mix 1 cup of flour with the first set of (nuts, candied fruit, etc.) to keep them from clumping together and another 1½ cups of flour separately (for a recipe total of 2½ cups of flour).
+Notice that you mix (a different) 1 cup of flour with the first set of (nuts, candied fruit, etc.) which you toss to keep them from clumping together.
+This is a total of 2½ cups of flour.

 4. Combine the flour and spice mixture into the bowl containing butter, eggs and applesauce.
 This may begin to ignite the baking soda, so don't fall asleep on this instruction.
 Proceed to the next instruction.

 5. Fold nuts and fruits into the rest of the batter and pour immediately into the cake pan and then put it in the oven.
 Bake for at least 60 minutes or until caramelizing (browning) nicely (and darkly) on top and you can insert and withdraw a toothpick cleanly.
 At my (higher) altitude, I found 70 minutes to be about perfect.

 6. Cool while you trim the rough edges around, cover with a plate (the plate you wish to serve it from), then up-end it and remove the pan from the cake.
 Cool completely.